moby/moby/README.md

 Please find it under docs/sources/ and read more about it https://github.com/dotcloud/docker/master/docs/README.md

 Please feel free to fix / update the documentation and send us pull requests.
 More tutorials are also welcome.

-### Discuss your design on the mailing list

-We recommend discussing your plans [on the mailing list](https://groups.google.com/forum/?fromgroups#!forum/docker-club) before starting to code - especially for more ambitious contributions.
-This gives other contributors a chance to point you in the right direction, give feedback on your design, and maybe point out if someone else is working on the same thing.

-### Create issues...

-Any significant improvement should be documented as [a github issue](https://github.com/dotcloud/docker/issues) before anybody starts working on it.

-### ...but check for existing issues first!

-Please take a moment to check that an issue doesn't already exist documenting your bug report or improvement proposal.
-If it does, it never hurts to add a quick "+1" or "I have this problem too".
-This will help prioritize the most common problems and requests.

-### Write tests

-Golang has a great testing suite built in: use it!
-Take a look at existing tests for inspiration.

 Setting up a dev environment